 Obsessive Compulsive Barkeeping: Acute Paranoia adventure "Botbusters".
 When the barbot (bartender robot) Jonesie receives a message from The Computer, he's standing around polishing some glasses.

 Obvious Beta: Troubleshooters often have the opportunity to assist Friend Computer* Refusing to help The Computer is Communism. by bringing along various half-baked inventions from the Research and Development labs.
-Sometimes the instruction manual is not available; sometimes it does not yet exist; sometimes there is no method to use these devices safely.
+Sometimes the instruction manual is not available; sometimes it does not yet exist; if it exists, it's guaranteed to be above your security clearance; sometimes there is no method to use these devices safely.
 Nevertheless, R&D will expect a full and complete field test!

 Off the Rails: The whole point of the game is to go off the rails, into a bottomless chasm, juggling your collection of thermonuclear hand grenades.